 USP - To explore what happens during the diagnostic journey of patients with urological symptoms, and how, why and then missed diagnostic opportunities might occur during the testing process.

 MAPS - Aims to develop a new service to support and improve the health of people with type 2 diabetes and/or hypertension by providing additional information on how to best take their prescribed medications.
+This study is now closed to recruitment.

 PSOREAL - Learn more about how psoriasis is managed in real life, in patient who are prescribed topical treatments.
-Based on the answers provided by you, your study doctor will learn about how psoriasis affects patients and how to best keep the symptoms under control.
+Based on the answers provided by you, your study doctor will learn about how psoriasis affects patients and how to best keep the symptoms under control. we are looking for patients who are looking to change their treatment or have had no treatment in the past 3 months and are willing to fill in some questionnaires on line over the course of a year.
+This study finishes 31 December 2018.

 Staff will contact you via letter or telephone if you meet the criteria for these research studies.